All Episodes

 We're not even following the same procedures the CDC uses.

-When I say we, from what I gather from the news clips and watching what's been going on down in Dallas, You can't just put on a suit uh, you know, uh a hazmat suit and think you're gonna protect yourself uh against a virus um and uh not really follow the same uh procedure, sir, doing it, you're using it to CDC.
+When I say we, from what I gather from the news and from the news clips and watching what's been going on down in Dallas, you can't just put on a suit, you know, a hazmat suit and think you're going to protect yourself against a virus and not really follow the same procedures they're doing.

 I mean, the CDC is using a totally different procedure.

-They're putting those, they're putting those health care officials at I mean healthcare practitioners at risk, not following the same guidelines they're doing at the CDC.
+They're putting those health care officials, I mean, healthcare practitioners at risk, not following the same guidelines they're doing at the CDC.

 Let me ask you one more question.

-I had uh I have an article in the New York Times in 2000, and I've I've kept it aside, I referenced it yesterday, but I've not delved into it because it's it's now fifteen years old.
+I have an article in the New York Times in 2000, and I've kept it aside.

-But the purpose or the point of this article is that Ebola could in fact uh infect non-symptomatic patients via transfusions or sex and maybe even air.
+But the purpose of the point of this article is that Ebola could, in fact, infect non-symptomatic patients via transfusions or sex and maybe even air.

 That it could be, this is 15 years ago, could be airborne.